 Our hotel was somewhere around the city of Huka Falls.
 Our original plan was to go to our lodge hotel and rest while enjoying self-made snacks of cheeses and some other delicacies we discovered in New Zealand and some local wine.
 But on that evening something did not work out.
 The original plan was broken by some of our fellows.
 We landed in a local pizzeria.
 As we finally arrived at our hotel, it was already dark.
 I sat down in the living room on a comfortable sofa for an hour or so sticking to the original plan – enjoyed New Zealand cheese and wine while looking through photos I made on that day.
 Fell asleep like a baby before midnight.

 AN ULTIMATELY NOT NEGLECTED THUMB RULE

 The Tuesday morning made me clash with one of our fellows.
 The day plan was that we split.
 Three of us were supposed to see Tongariro Alpine Crossing aka Mordor taking a 20 km route in the mountains.
 The remainder, including me, was to see glow-worm caves.
 The clash was about breakfast.
-While travelling you should take care of yourself.
-If your plan involves a long-walk in the mountains, you have to eat breakfast and take some food and water with you.
+While traveling, you should take care of yourself.
+If your plan involves a long-walk in the mountains, you have to eat breakfast and grab some food and water with you.
 It is a thumb rule.
 I did not take ‘no breakfast, we have to hurry up’ for an answer.
-In aftermath we departed only fifteen minutes after the original plan, all after breakfast.
+In the aftermath, we departed only fifteen minutes after the original plan, all after breakfast.
 That time I still did not think of that what just happened.
 But a couple of days after, because of wrong planning most of my fellows departed on a glacier climb without eating any food ahead …

 TONGARIRO OR THE GLOW-WORM CAVES?